jbutcher21/aiclass/docs/senzing_entity_spec.md

 ### **Mapping Rules for (Attributes for the record key)**

 1. DATA_SOURCE is required and should be a simple code describing the type of entities in it.
-For instance a set of customer records coule simply be assigned the code CUSTOMERS.
+For instance a set of customer records could simply be assigned the code CUSTOMERS.
 If you have two customer sources, you must be more specific.
 For instance, BANKING_CUSTOMERS and MORTGAGE_CUSTOMERS.

 2. Always look for a unique or primary key for the source record to map to RECORD_ID.
 While you can, you do not also have to map this value to a feature.
 Records in Senzing can always be retreived by DATA_SOURCE and RECORD_ID with a "get" call in the Senzing SDK.